Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 C++ and MQL5: Math Translated into Practice

-In C++ I have a lightweight DLL: dense layers, activations, forward pass, backpropagation, and single-sample training (SGD).
+In C++ I have a lightweight DLL: dense layers, activations, forward pass, backpropagation, single-sample and mini-batch training.
 Everything runs through a simple C API (handle, no global singletons).
 In MQL5, the EA takes data directly from the chart, normalizes it, feeds it into the network, and draws outputs.

 • y = f(Wx + b) — forward pass.